mieweb/docs/content/functions/encounters/smart-plan.md

 ## Due List Quick List

 * This Quick List displays a list of Pending Due List Order Items.
+This lists the same in the separate [Tests & Procedures encounter section](tests-and-procedures-section-applying-adding-completing-resulting.md).
 * Click the "+" icon next to the Other option to add an order.
 * The Add Encounter Order screen allows users to add orders to Libraries.